AIwithMann/2dGridWorldRL/README.md

   - Learns an action-value function (`Qgrid`) and improves the policy (`Pgrid`) iteratively.
   - Balances exploration and exploitation with epsilon-greedy behavior.
   - Supports configurable step size `n`.
+  -
 - **`OneStepQLearning.py`**
   Impements 1-step Q learning agent.
   - Learns an action value function (`Qgrid`) and improvees the policy (`TPgrid`) while following the random policy (`Pgrid`)
   - Balances exploratioon and exploitation with epsilon-greedy behavior and diminishing epsilon value.
+  -
 - **`nStepQLearning.py`**
   Implements n-step Q learning agent.
   - Learns an action value function (`Qgrid`) and improves the policy (`TPgrid`) while following the random policy.
   - Balanes exploration and exploitation with epsilon-greedy behavior and diminishing epsilon value.
   - Balances the updates with diminishing alpha value.

+- **`Sarsa(λ).py`**
+  Implements Sarsa(λ) algorithm agent.
+  - Learns an action value function function and improves the policy.
+  - Balances exploration and exploitation with epsilon-greed behavior and diminishing epsilon value.

 ---

 ## Algorithms